Step 4: Get Fingerprinted/Live Scan - Home Improvement Salesperson (HIS) Application

-All applicants for license and each officer, partner, owner, and responsible managing employee thereof, as well as all applicants to be home improvement salespersons, must be fingerprinted.
-Individuals currently licensed by CSLB who do not apply for any changes to his/her license and applicants for a joint venture license are not required to be fingerprinted.
+All applicants for license and each officer, partner, owner, and responsible managing employee, as well as HIS applicants, must be fingerprinted.
+Individuals currently licensed by CSLB who do not apply for any changes to their license and applicants for a joint venture license are not required to be fingerprinted.

 What do I do with the three copies of the Request for Live Scan Service forms after being fingerprinted?

 The first copy of the form will be retained by the Live Scan operator.
 You should retain the second copy of the form for your records.
-You must submit the third copy of the form to CSLB within 90 days after the date of the packet that contained the Request for Live Scan Service form.
+You must submit the third copy of the form to CSLB within 90 days after you receive the packet that contained the Request for Live Scan Service form.
 Failure to do so may result in your application being voided.

-You are required to pay the Live Scan operator the $32 DOJ fingerprint processing fee and the $17 FBI fingerprint processing fee, as well as the Live Scan site "rolling" fee.
-NOTE: The rolling fees vary because each Live Scan site sets its own fee - CSLB does not set the price.
-The listing of Live Scan locations referenced above includes information about the rolling fee.
+Yes, you are required to pay the Live Scan operator the $32 DOJ fingerprint processing fee and the $17 FBI fingerprint processing fee, as well as the Live Scan "rolling" fee.
+NOTE: The rolling fees vary because each Live Scan location sets its own fee—CSLB does not set the price.
+The listing of Live Scan locations includes information about the rolling fee.

 What if I'm located outside of California or do not have access to a Live Scan facility?

-If you are located out of state and do not plan to come to California during the application process, or if you do not have access to a Live Scan site, you will fingerprint using hardcopy fingerprint cards.
-For out-of-state residents, the hardcopy cards will automatically be generated and sent after your application has been posted.
-For California residents who do not have access to a Live Scan site, you may contact CSLB's automated telephone system at (800) 321-CSLB (2752) to request hardcopy fingerprint cards.
+If you do not live in California and do not plan to come to California during the application process, or if you do not have access to a Live Scan site, you will be fingerprinted using hard copy fingerprint cards.
+For out-of-state residents, the hard copy cards automatically will be generated and sent after your application has been posted.
+For California residents who do not have access to a Live Scan site, you may contact CSLB's automated telephone system at (800) 321-CSLB (2752) to request hard copy fingerprint cards.
 When the system answers, press 2-1-4 and provide the requested information.
-Hardcopy fingerprint cards will be sent to you.
-You must take the cards to a law enforcement agency within the United States to have your prints rolled.
+Hard copy fingerprint cards will be sent to you.
+You must take the cards to a law enforcement agency within the United States to have your rolled fingerprints.
 Return the cards with the required processing fee of $49 to CSLB for submission to DOJ and FBI.
-You may also be charged a "rolling" fee by the agency providing the service.
-Please be aware that the processing time required for hardcopy fingerprint cards is substantially longer than with Live Scan fingerprinting; taking three to six months or longer.
+You also may be charged a "rolling" fee by the agency providing the service.
+Please note that the processing time required for hard copy fingerprint cards is substantially longer than Live Scan fingerprinting, taking three to six months or longer.

-Rejects may occur if there is a problem with quality of the fingerprint image - whether Live Scan or hardcopy cards.
+Fingerprint submissions may be rejected if there is a problem with quality of the fingerprint image— whether Live Scan or hard copy cards.
 Applicants who have had their fingerprints rejected will be asked to make a second attempt at fingerprinting.
-If there is a second reject, CSLB will request that DOJ and/or FBI do a name check, which can be a lengthy process.
+If there is a second rejection, CSLB will request that DOJ and/or FBI do a name check, which can be a lengthy process.

 What information/records should I provide with my application if I have a criminal conviction and how should I provide it?